Mohamad44c/note-mark/README.md

 # note-mark

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript.
+A basic application to take notes.

 ## Recommended IDE Setup